jasonwidjajadev/jasonwidjajadev/README.md

 ## Hi there 👋

+I’m a penultimate Computer Science student at the University of New South Wales, majoring in Artificial Intelligence, with hands-on experience building backend systems, full-stack web applications, and data-driven ML projects.

+I enjoy working close to the system level — designing APIs, reasoning about data models, and turning ambiguous requirements into reliable, well-structured solutions.

+Before transitioning into tech, I worked as a designer, which shaped how I approach engineering: thinking in constraints, iterating deliberately, and building things that are not just correct, but intuitive to use.

+Thanks for stopping by — feel free to explore my repos or reach out 😊

 <!--
 **jasonwidjajadev/jasonwidjajadev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.